 - Jurassic Park, all of them.

 - The Island of Doctor Moreau.

 - "Survivor Type", a short story by Stephen King.
-After an an accident on cruise, a lone man washes up on an island.
-In an unusual variation, it's a very tiny island with absolutely nothing growing on it.
+After the ship he's on sinks, a disgraced surgeon washes up on an island.
+In an unusual variation, it's a tiny rocky knob with absolutely nothing growing on it.
 Occasionally he lucks out and catches a bird, or some dead sealife washes ashore.
-Guess what he eats the rest of the rest of the time.
+Guess what he eats the rest of the time.
 Go on, guess.

 - Hatchet, by Gary Paulsen, is a YA novel about a 13-year-old boy who is lost in the northern Canadian wilderness when the light plane taking him to visit his father crashes in a lake.
 He starts out with only a hatchet, but later in the summer, manages to salvage some other gear from the downed plane after a storm moves it closer to the shore of the lake.
 A three-time Newbery Award Winner (No, no Death by Newbery Medal) it's as much a coming of age story as a robinsonade.

-- The first half of The Black Stallion by Walter Farley is a robinsonade featuring teenaged Alec Ramsey and the title stallion on a small island following a shipwreck.
+- The first half of The Black Stallion by Walter Farley is a robinsonade featuring teenaged Alec Ramsey and the titular stallion on a small island following a shipwreck.

 - The Star Wars Expanded Universe novel The Clone Wars: Wild Space has this happen to Obi-Wan and Bail Organa.
 As expected it's of the marooned-on-a-deserted-planet variety.

 - My Side of the Mountain plays with this trope by having the young protagonist purposefully go into the wilderness alone, with the intent of living off the land.
 Despite his determination to survive on his own and his careful study and preparation for wilderness survival, he still ends up visiting a nearby town from time to time.